Please read this before getting vaccinated

 Flu vaccination is recommended every year.
 It cannot prevent all flu cases, but it is the best defence against the disease.
 It takes about two weeks for protection to develop after getting the flu shot, and the protection lasts several months to a year.

-Some illnesses not caused by the influenza virus are often mistaken for flu.
+Some illnesses not caused by the influenza virus are often mistaken for the flu.
 The flu vaccine will not prevent these illnesses.
 The vaccine can only prevent influenza.

 Special information for people aged over 65